Arlen22/TiddlyServer/GETTINGSTARTED.md

 ### Mac OS

-I don't have a Mac, but you should be able to easily find documentation online for using NodeJS on Mac.
-The relevent command is, of course, `node server.js`.
+Open Terminal and use the `cd` command to navigate to the TiddlyServer directory, then run `node server.js`.

 ### Linux

 Open the terminal if you aren't already there, then `cd` to the TiddlyServer directory and run `node server.js`.
+You will need to figure out how to get Node installed on your particular distribution of Linux, but it's pretty simple.

 ### Android

 The easy way to install it on Android is to use Dory (https://play.google.com/store/apps/details?id=io.tempage.dorynode).
-Open the app, tap the + button on the bottom right, then select file.
+Open the app, tap the + button on the bottom right, then select "file".
 Select the TiddlyServer server.js file in your filesystem.
-If your settings.json file is not beside the server.js file, paste the full path into the "argument" field (not the "Node option" field).
+If your settings.json file isn't next to the server.js file, paste the full path into the "argument" field (not the "Node option" field).
 That's basically all there is to it.
 Save it, then hit back to return to the list of scripts and tap start.
-Tap stdout to see the terminal output.
+Tap stdout to see the terminal output, including any error messages.

-The other option is to use Termux, but it's complicated enough that I don't need to explain it here.
-It's similar to linux.
+The other option is to use Termux.
+If you have a keyboard attached to your Android, you can basically
- - Once you enable shared storage inside Termux you can use your file manager to unzip the TiddlyServer files and then access them from Termux.
+ - Once you enable shared storage inside Termux you can use your regular Android file manager to unzip the TiddlyServer files and then cd to the directory to access them from Termux.
  - You can install Node on Termux using the built-in package manager.

 ### iOS